 It’s not all about drugs, however.
 Acupuncture, another useful modality, has no side effects, though, as Dr. Moses says, it’s important for owners to understand that the response to acupuncture is not as immediate as the response to drugs: “It’s a cumulative change in the way pain is signaling.”
 Typically, Dr. Moses (who is also certified in veterinary medical acupuncture) treats dogs weekly for up to two months.
 “Very few cases show no improvement on acupuncture, though some owners feel the improvement is insufficient.”

-Then there’s transcutaneous electrical nerve stimulation and laser therapy.
+Then there’s transcutaneous electrical nerve stimulation, laser therapy and CBD treatments.
 When I asked her if she was sold on these, she replied that the jury’s still out.
 “I think these treatments hold promise, but as far as I know, there’s no peer-reviewed evidence that proves they’re effective.”

 The proverbial bottom line?
 It takes time to make changes in the nervous system.
 The owner has to have faith and not keep jumping from one option to another.
 Dr. Moses generally uses a treatment plan for four to eight weeks before trying something else.
 “Think about it — the way your dog shows discomfort often waxes and wanes.
 If you change the treatment plan too frequently, it’s hard to know whether it’s working or not.”